-The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of both Age - Restricted and Non-Age Restricted Multi-Family Rental Housing Dwelling Units.
+The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of both Age - Restricted and Non-Age Restricted Multi-Family Rental Dwelling Units.

-The boundaries the "MDZ3OD" and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.
+The boundaries of the MDZ3OD and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying Zone 3, the Senior Living Subdistrict of the McLean District.